ServerlessOpsIO/serverlessops-workshops/01-up-and-running/01-deploy-and-run/README.md

 <summary><strong>Answer</strong></summary>
 <p>

-In the [serverless.yml]() file for _wild-rydes-ride-requests_ we lookup the RequestUnicornUrl CloudFormation stack output for the _wild-rydes-ride-fleet_ service.
+In the [serverless.yml]() file for _wild-rydes_ we lookup the RequestUnicornUrl CloudFormation stack output for the _wild-rydes-ride-fleet_ service.

 ```yaml
 custom: